- SAP provides advice for remediating code for S/4HANA.

-- We conclude that SAP’s degenerate organization of information around S/4HANA code migration is going to lead to inefficient code remediation projects.
+- We conclude that SAP’s degenerate organization of information around S/4HANA code migration will lead to inefficient code remediation projects.

-- Whatever the actual level complexity of S/4HANA code remediation, SAP has made the issue far worse though how it has created tools and communicated how code migration works.
+- Whatever the actual level complexity of S/4HANA code remediation, SAP has made the issue far worse by creating tools and communicating how code migration works.

-- Some of the information about code remediation is found in comments on SAP blog articles, which take a great time to read and also indicate a great deal of frustration or confusion as to how code remediation for HANA and S/4HANA is supposed to work.
+- Some of the information about code remediation is found in comments on SAP blog articles, which take a great time to read and indicate a great deal of frustration or confusion about how code remediation for HANA and S/4HANA is supposed to work.